JCMexplains/writing-for-success-2023/textbook.md

 suggest how the essay will be organized.
 - A thesis is your interpretation of the subject, not the topic itself.
-- A strong thesis is specific, precise, forceful, confident, and is able to be demonstrated.
+- A strong thesis has a specific topic, makes a precise claim, and is arguable, demonstrable, and confident.
 - A strong thesis challenges readers with a point of view that can be debated and can be supported with evidence.
 - A weak thesis is simply a declaration of your topic or contains an obvious fact that cannot be argued.
-- Depending on your topic, it may or may not be appropriate to use first person point of view.
+- Depending on your topic, it may or may not be appropriate to use first person (the word *I*).
 - Revise your thesis by ensuring all words are specific, all ideas are exact, and all verbs express action.